denten-books/plain-text/2-device.md

 medium" [@manovich_there_2011, 105-6].
 "Interactive software adds a new set of operations which can be applied to all media, which we as users experience as their new 'properties'," he writes.
 Furthermore, these properties vary according to the software [@manovich_there_2011, 150-1].
 Kittler (who passed in 2011) could perhaps object that chip architecture still determines, as foundation, all higher levels of representation "floating" above the silicon bedrock.
 In other words, everything Manovich writes is true for all simulated media, but not for computation itself.
 In opening a series of nested software black boxes, the post-silicon writer and scholar of software hits the impenetrable casket of chip architecture.
 The hardware that gives rise to the simulation is not in itself a simulation.
-It therefore ultimately determines the "properties" of software, the metamedium.
+As medium it ultimately determines the properties of software, its derivative meta-medium.

 Wittgenstein's thought experiments do not let us fall definitively into one camp or another.
 The Turing machine remains a machine for translating symbolic